simonpedrogonzalez/policy_gradient_homework/README.md

 You should use the rl_env conda environment that you set up for [Homework 4](https://github.com/dsbrown1331/q-learning-homework) This should have almost all the packages you need.
 The only thing missing that will need to add is scipy.
 To install this just activate your environment and call `conda install scipy`.
 You may also find [MatplotLib useful](https://matplotlib.org/stable/tutorials/index.html) for plotting results and can install this via `pip install matplotlib`.

 ## Part 1a: Understanding and Implementing a Basic Policy Gradient Algorithm
-Read through [Part 1](https://spinningup.openai.com/en/latest/spinningup/rl_intro.html) and [Part 2](https://spinningup.openai.com/en/latest/spinningup/rl_intro2.html) of the Policy Gradient Tutorial on SpinningUp.
+If you haven't already, read through [Part 1](https://spinningup.openai.com/en/latest/spinningup/rl_intro.html) and [Part 2](https://spinningup.openai.com/en/latest/spinningup/rl_intro2.html) of the Policy Gradient Tutorial on SpinningUp.

 Now start [Part 3](https://spinningup.openai.com/en/latest/spinningup/rl_intro3.html) This tutorial will walk you through the most basic policy gradient implementation.
 Follow along with the tutorial and stop before the "Expected Grad-Log-Prob Lemma" section.